HashiCorp-Partner-Lab/terraform-consul-partner-consul-sd-client/README.md

 ### HashiCorp Cloud Platform (HCP) Cluster Setup

-The following will be created using the HCP-Internal-Consul module
+The following will be created using the **partner-consul-sd-vpc-deployment** module

 1. **HCP Consul Cluster:** Ensure that a HashiCorp Consul Service cluster is provisioned and running on HashiCorp Cloud Platform (HCP).
 The script assumes the availability of a functioning Consul cluster.